javorszky/adventofcode2022/day1/readme.md

 Find the top three Elves carrying the most Calories.
 How many Calories are those Elves carrying in total?

-## solution

-It's fairly straightforward.
-After reading in the file and grouping the inputs together, there are two parts to it:

-* first part is to reduce / rollup / sum the numbers for each group of elves, this gives us the total calories a group is carrying.
-After this step we're left with a slice / array of calories that each group is carrying
-* then we sort that slice / array, so we have the least amount of calories in a group at the front and the most in the back
-* for part 1, we pick the last element of said slice / array
+### Solution
-* for part 2, we pick the last three elements of said slice / array
-  * and then run the reduce / rollup / sum on this 3 element slice again
+Same as part 1, but we pick the last three elements of said slice / array, and then run the reduce / rollup / sum on this 3 element slice again